Conehead Termite Facts & Information

 Understanding Conehead Termites

-Conehead termite is a common name based on the dark, cone-shaped head of the termite soldiers.
-Soldiers make up an unusually large portion of the total conehead termite colony – anywhere from 20-30% of the colony.
-Only 1-2 percent of subterranean and drywood colonies are soldiers.
-Another way to distinguish conehead termites is by the appearance of their tunnels.
-While subterranean termites also build mud tunnels, coneheads build wider and much more extensive tunnels than subterraneans.
-Still another distinctive characteristic is the appearance of their nest.
-Visible conehead termite nests are usually built in the open, perhaps in a tree, and look like a large, dark-brown “bumpy” round or oval shaped ball.
+While subterranean termites also build mud tunnels, coneheads build wider and much more extensive tunnels than subterraneans. still another distinctive characteristic is the appearance of their nest. visible conehead termite nests are usually built in the open, perhaps in a tree, and look like a large, dark-brown “bumpy” round or oval shaped ball.

 The conehead termite is an invasive species that was introduced into Florida in 2001 and now is found in the southern part of the state.
 The conehead termite is a drywood termite species with a native distribution in the Caribbean and Central American tropical countries such as Panama.

-A newly established conehead termite colony remains hidden for several years after the colony begins, but as the colony ages and matures, visible nests are constructed above ground.
-The above-ground nests may show up in trees, shrubs or on buildings.
+A newly established conehead termite colony remains hidden for several years after the colony begins, but as the colony ages and matures, visible nests are constructed above ground. the above-ground nests may show up in trees, shrubs or on buildings.

 Conehead termites will eat almost anything that contains cellulose.
 It commonly infests and consumes trees, shrubs, roots, structural lumber, furniture, fence posts and rails and paper products.